-The report represents a result of the two-year Pan Baltic Scope project.
-It explores the issues surrounding the land-sea interactions in practice.
+The report represents the results of the two-year Pan Baltic Scope project.
+It explores the issues surrounding the land-sea interactions in practice

 To share the insights and lessons learned at different stages of MSP, both at the beginning and the end of the planning process.

-The report begins with an overall introduction on the understanding of the land-sea interactions (LSI), followed by an overview of this process in the framework of the Pan Baltic Scope project.
-The report then continues with case studies of the Gulf of Bothnia and the Riga Bay, as well as the German land-sea interaction story.
-From those examples and observations, the following conclusions and recommendations are formulated:
+The report begins with an overall introduction including an appreciation of the land-sea interactions (LSI), followed by an overview of this process in the context of the Pan Baltic Scope project.
+The report then continues with case studies from the Gulf of Bothnia and Riga Bay, as well as the account of the German land-sea interaction.
+From those examples and observations, the following conclusions and recommendations have been formulated:

-- Different coastal and marine planning systems have different challenges for integrating LSI in MSP.
-The most important challenge is the awareness gap in respect to the LSI, and the need to make LSI more tangible by identifying specific LSI issues.
+- Different coastal and marine planning systems face different challenges when integrating LSI in MSP.
+The most significant challenge is the awareness gap in respect to LSI, and the need to make LSI more tangible by identifying specific LSI issues.

-- There is a strong need for communication, knowledge and capacity development among local and regional authorities and other stakeholders, so that they can link up with marine planning and start filling in the knowledge gaps.
+- There is a strong need for communication, knowledge and capacity development among local and regional authorities and other stakeholders, so that they can link up with marine planning and start to reduce the gaps in knowledge.

-- It is recommended to use a cross-sector and multi-dimensional perspective on LSI (issues/sectors, institutions, processes, knowledge and methods) and to be aware of different institutional levels, geographical ranges and directions of land-sea interactions (land-sea/ bottom-up/past-future), including the cross-border perspectives.
+- It is recommended that a cross-sector and multi-dimensional perspective should be used on LSI (issues/sectors, institutions, processes, knowledge and methods) and that planners should be aware of the different institutional levels, geographical ranges and directions of land-sea interactions (land-sea/ bottom-up/past-future), including the cross-border perspectives.

 The report provides the case studies on how planners from the countries of the Baltic Sea region address the land-sea interactions during the MSP process.